-- 13.7 It is imperative that all those with a stake in the City Centre come together and support key strategic interventions that will maximise the benefits of major investment in the city centre.
-In the era of internet and out-of-town shopping, the centres that will succeed in the future will be those that provide a range of attractions and a visitor experience that extends beyond simply shopping.
-It is important that the future role of Lancaster City Centre seeks to maximise opportunities for people to live in the city centre (via the creation of new residential opportunities for all sectors of the community), work in the city centre via the creation of new employment opportunities and play in the city centre via protecting and enhancing the cultural and commercial leisure offers in Lancaster. - 13.8 The Council will encourage and support proposals that provide a more diverse retail offer for the wider city centre area, boosting the number of retailers operating within the city (whether these be national high-street retailers or independent retailers) and providing a much needed qualitative improvement to type of retail floorspace provided in the city.
+- 13.8 The Council will encourage and support proposals that provide a more diverse retail offer for the wider city centre area, boosting the number of retailers operating within the city (whether these be national high-street retailers or independent retailers) and providing a much needed qualitative improvement to type of retail floorspace provided in the city.
 Such improvements will allow Lancaster to re-focus its retail offer and provide a positive balance between independent retailers and national multiples, in time drawing back some of the retail market share that has been lost over recent years. - 13.9 Whilst improving the retail offer for the wider city centre is a key aspiration, proposals should seek to improve the diversity of town centre uses, seeking to expand the cultural offer of the city centre in both quantitative and qualitative terms and to improve the opportunities for commercial leisure, specifically expanding the role of the food and drink economy.
-The Council will also be supporting opportunities for Lancaster University to increase its presence and role within the City Centre with regard to its educational, cultural and residential offer recognising the wider benefits for the university and the City as whole from such a partnership.

-Whilst seeking to maximise the economic potential of the City Centre and introduce much needed diversity and resilience toward future economic challenges, it is important that improvements also seek to maximise the environmental potential of the centre.
+The Council will also be supporting opportunities for Lancaster University to increase its presence and role within the City Centre with regard to its educational, cultural and residential offer recognising the wider benefits for the university and the City as whole from such a partnership. - 13.10 Whilst seeking to maximise the economic potential of the City Centre and introduce much needed diversity and resilience toward future economic challenges, it is important that improvements also seek to maximise the environmental potential of the centre.
 The Lancaster has a unique historical core which, if harnessed correctly can not only present great economic opportunity but also visual improvements to local character.
-Regeneration and improvement should be closely linked to improvements to the wider public realm and green and blue infrastructure networks in and around the City Centre, for instance Lancaster Canal.

-- 13.10 These improvements should be supported across the whole city centre.
+Regeneration and improvement should be closely linked to improvements to the wider public realm and green and blue infrastructure networks in and around the City Centre, for instance Lancaster Canal. - 13.11 These improvements should be supported across the whole city centre.
 It is important that significant proposals consider the potential impacts on the wider city centre, to ensure that such schemes demonstrate wider benefits to the City Centre as a whole.
 The Council will work with all key partners in order to improve the role and function of the City Centre.
-This includes key business stakeholders, such as the Lancaster Business Improvement District (BID) team, transport and heritage stakeholders in order to ensure that sustainable expansion of the City Centre is achieved. - 13.11 A key element to the future role of the city centre will be the approach to car parking.
+This includes key business stakeholders, such as the Lancaster Business Improvement District (BID) team, transport and heritage stakeholders in order to ensure that sustainable expansion of the City Centre is achieved. - 13.12 A key element to the future role of the city centre will be the approach to car parking.
 The Council is currently preparing a new car parking strategy which will seek to address the current challenges to car parking in Lancaster City Centre.
-The future strategy will seek to ensure that car parking is provided in accessible locations which can be managed efficiently and contributes to reducing the flow of traffic on the city centre gyratory.

-13.12 Development proposals should seek to acknowledge some of the significant accessibility and transport issues which exist in Lancaster City Centre, particularly the levels of traffic which exists on the gyratory system.
+The future strategy will seek to ensure that car parking is provided in accessible locations which can be managed efficiently and contributes to reducing the flow of traffic on the city centre gyratory. - 13.13 Development proposals should seek to acknowledge some of the significant accessibility and transport issues which exist in Lancaster City Centre, particularly the levels of traffic which exists on the gyratory system.
 There are many causes for the traffic levels on the gyratory system and the City and County Councils are working on the preparation of a Movement Strategy which will seek to promote more sustainable modes of transport, such as the Better Buses Scheme and Cycling and Walking Superhighway.
 The promotion and implementation of schemes which promote and improve sustainable forms of transport will ensure reasonable alternatives to the use of private cars for local trips are provided.